Darxo/Hardened/README.md

 - **Hooked Blade** now deals 40-60 Damage (down from 40-70) and costs 550 Crowns (down from 700)
 - **Knife** now deals 15-20 Damage (down from 15-25) and no longer has any Fatigue discount on its skills
 - **Dagger** no longer has any Fatigue discount on its skills
+- **Light Crossbow** no longer has any Fatigue discount on its skills
 - **Light Southern Mace** no longer has any Fatigue discount on its skills
 - **Longsword** now deals 45-55 damage (down from 65-85) has Armor Penetration of 30% (up from 25%), 75% Armor Damage (down from 100%), +0% Headshot Chance (down from +5%), 6 Reach (up from 5) and costs 1200 Crowns (down from 2400).
 It loses **Overhead Strike** and gains **Swing**.
 Its skills no longer have any discount.
 It can no longer appear as a named weapon
 - **Lute** now has a 100% chance to stun with **Knock Out** (up from 30%), 6 Condition (up from 2) and 50% Armor Damage (up from 10%).
 It gains the **Mace** Weapontype